 This is a light, colorful and refreshing spring stew to welcome the new season and clean our bodies from all the thick, brown, bacon-loaded foods we (rightfully so) consumed in the winter.
 It takes total 12 minutes to make (plus a little prep), and it’s a wonderful meal on its own -- just grub a slice of crunchy bread, a piece of Brie, a glass of white and make a toast to spring. —QueenSashy

-- Add the lime zest, lime juice and heavy cream, season with salt and pepper, simmer for another two minutes or so and serve.
+Add the tarragon, lime zest, lime juice and heavy cream, season with salt, simmer for another two minutes or so, sprinkle with pepper and serve.

 Aleksandra aka QueenSashy is a scientist by day, and cook, photographer and doodler by night.
 When she is not writing code and formulas, she blogs about food, life and everything in between on her blog, Three Little Halves.
 Three Little Halves was nominated for 2015 James Beard Awards and the finalist for 2014 Saveur Best Food Blog Awards.
 Aleksandra lives in New York City with her other two halves, Miss Pain and Dr. V.